MrClock8163/ToolDocumentation/docs/vbnetframework/textureconverter.md

 * **Type:** file extension
 * **Path:** full path to the file
 * **Size:** file size on disk
-* **Resolution:** texture resolution (resolution of the 1st mipmap in case of PAA)
+* **Resolution:** texture resolution (resolution of the 1st mipmap in case of PAX files)
 * **Suffix:** texture type indicator suffix (eg: `CO`, `CA`, `NOHQ` etc.)
 * **Estimate:** estimated time necessary for conversion

 !!! note

-	The estimated conversion time is based on the file size being divided by an approximate bytes/seconds conversion speed derived from tests during development, therefore it is only an informative value, the true time may differ.
+	The estimated conversion time is based on the file size being multiplied by an approximate seconds/byte conversion speed derived from tests during development, therefore it is only an informative value, the true time may differ.

 #### File validation